Rebraws/Rebraws.github.io/_posts/2022-02-26-CppDetectMemberVariables.md

 ```

 So now we have an array (names) with all the member variables name from the
-struct S, and for example we could make a function that returns true if
+struct S, and for example, we could make a function that returns true if
 there is a variable with the name "mNumber"

 We could have something like this: